Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

-Ideally, subpopulations should be chosen so that its members have similar community membership.
-In practice, one would need to use background information to pick subpopulations \citep{RN2, RN4, RN5}.
-For instance, in a citation network, journals may be a good choice of subpopulations as papers within are journal are generally on the same topic.
+\paragraph{Picking subpopulations.} Ideally, subpopulations should be chosen so that the members of a subpopulation have similar community membership.
+In practice, one would need to use background information to pick subpopulations \citep{RN2, RN4, RN5}, { which may not be readily available.} For instance, in a citation network, journals may be a good choice of subpopulations, as papers within a journal are often on the same topic.
+This will result in non-overlapping subpopulations.
+Alternatively, we could use specific keywords as a choice of subpopulations, which may result in overlapping subpopulations.
+For the simulation studies demonstrating the performance of our proposed method in Section~\ref{sec:simulation} there is no background information and so the subpopulations were randomly chosen and still resulted in strong community recovery.
+Similarly, we note that while there is a computational cost to initially forming these subpopulations counts of $\mathcal{O}(n^2\kappa)$, this calculation is only required initially and does not need to be repeated.